revadox/secmsg/README.md

 special thanks to https://github.com/sebsauvage for his zerobin project :)))

-if any query mail me at vdbazinga79@gmail.com
+if any query mail me at vdbazinga79@gmail.com\
+enjoy this service